tk3369/www.ahsmart.com/pub/juliacon2020.md

-@def title = "JuliaCon 2020 was awesome!"
+@def title = "JuliaCon 2020 was awesome!
+The virtual experience is even better than a physical one."
 @def disqus = true
 @def page_id = "c3f2d055"
 @def rss = "The year of 2020 is interesting as the pandemic forces everyone to really think how they communicate and work with each other.
 I just finished JuliaCon 2020 and I had a great experience.
 So I would like to share my thoughts here."
 @def rss_pubdate = Date(2020, 8, 8)

-\blogtitle{JuliaCon 2020 was awesome!}
+\blogtitle{JuliaCon 2020 was awesome!<br/><small>The virtual experience is even better than a physical one.</small>}
-\blogdate{Aug 8, 2020}
+\blogdate{Aug 8, 2020 &nbsp;&nbsp;&nbsp; 5 mins read}

 ![juliacon](/assets/pages/juliacon2020/juliacon_background_art.png)

-The year of 2020 is interesting as the pandemic forces everyone to really think about how they communicate and work with each other.
+The year of 2020 is interesting as the COVID-19 pandemic forces everyone to really think about how they communicate and work with each other.
 Technology conferences are hit particularly hard.
 As most people cannot travel anymore, and with the constraint of social distancing, it has become impractical to organize physical conferences anymore.

 I just finished [JuliaCon 2020](https://live.juliacon.org/) and I had a great experience.
 So I would like to share my thoughts here.